Tooele, Utah: History

 In the eastern section of Tooele, “New Town” was built for many of the 1,000 smelter workers.
 Families from the Balkans, Italy, Greece, and Asia Minor lived in this area and formed their own community.
 New Town included its own school, church, culture and numerous languages.

 When World War II started, the federal government obtained 25,000 acres in the southwestern part of the Tooele Valley to establish an ordnance depot ("Tooele Ordnance Depot").

 In 1993 the scope and mission of the Tooele Army Depot (as the previous Ordnance Depot was now called) was reduced, and about 1,700 acres of its area including many buildings were annexed to Tooele City.
 The US Army conveyed 40 acres of land, including a newly constructed large-vehicle maintenance structure ("Consolidated Maintenance Facility") to the City, who converted it into an industrial complex ("Utah Industrial Depot", UID).
 In 2013 the UID was purchased by another company and is presently known as "Ninigret Depot."

+In 2011, the Junior Jazz, a part of JR. NBA, which is basketball from the NBA for minors, was removed from Tooele, as well as Stansbury Park.
+The Tooele County School District cancelled the contract with the Utah Sports Academy, causing the end of Tooele County Junior Jazz.
+However, though, the Jr. Buffs Basketball team, which is basically Tooele High School Buffaloes Sports for minors, was kept.

+On November 3, 2023, a semi-truck driver named Moab James Stapley lost control and crashed into a light pole at a car dealership, causing one seriously injured and 10 others injured.
+Stapley was charged with numerous infractions, including reckless driving and operating a vehicle with inadequate brakes.